Gender Equality

 This prevents progress in the enjoyment of equal conditions and in building new social relationships and healthy and fair environments for children.

-As established by the Convention on the Rights of the Child (CRC), the Convention for the Elimination of All Forms of Discrimination Against Women (CEDAW), and the Convention on the Rights of Persons with Disabilities (CRPD), it is crucial to recognize and protect the rights of girls, adolescents and women to transform behavior patterns and redefine gender relations.
+Gender equality is central to realizing children’s rights.
+It is a core part of UNICEF’s mandate and aligns with global human rights treaties—including the Convention on the Rights of the Child (CRC), the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), the Convention on the Rights of Persons with Disabilities (CRPD) and the Sustainable Development Goals (SDGs)—ensuring that every child, especially girls, can access equitable opportunities and protections.

 In order to achieve significant changes in gender equality, it is necessary to increase awareness and promote a change in behavior, as well as to promote public policies that transform power dynamics and unequal gender relations.